iStock-1348184812

 By situating AI agents within automation cases in Flowable, organizations gain precise control over how the agent operates, what data it uses, and how it interacts with its environment.
 This structured approach ensures that agents are not just intelligent but also context-aware: acting with purpose and accuracy while aligning to business goals.

-A human-in-the-loop approach to autonomous AI management
+Use a human-in-the-loop approach for autonomous AI management

 But beyond optimized manual oversight, Flowable also enables continuous monitoring and improvement.
 You can track how often human intervention is required and use this feedback to either refine the agent’s learning process or adjust its model and prompts for better results.
 Additionally, secondary AI agents can be assigned to review outputs and determine whether human involvement is needed, factoring in elements like sentiment when the agent is used in customer interactions.